-The Level 2 Certificate in Accounting is included as a recognised qualification for students to demonstrate competence as part of gateway requirements for the Accounts/Finance Assistant apprenticeship.
+The Level 6 Certificate in Accounting is included as a recognised qualification for students to demonstrate competence as part of the Modern Apprenticeship.

 AAT understands that not everyone can access an apprenticeship.
 In these cases, there are compelling reasons to choose to take this high-quality qualification, which is valued because of its track record of delivering successful employment outcomes outside of the apprenticeship.
 AAT has many examples of unemployed and career-change students of all ages who have gained employment directly as a result of achieving this qualification.